-An N95 respirator (mask) is a negative pressure respirator which only filters air entering the mask, not leaving it.2 Those wearing this respirator will experience an additional burden on the breathing system in moving air in and out of the respirator.3 For this reason, occupational protection agencies such as the United States Occupational Safety and Health Administration4 require those using these types of respirator to be medically qualified because of physiological3 and psychological5 stresses that may occur.
+An N95 respirator (mask) is a negative pressure respirator which only filters air entering the mask, not leaving it.2 Those wearing this respirator will experience an additional burden on the breathing system in moving air in and out of the respirator.3 For this reason, occupational protection agencies such as the United States Occupational Safety and Health Administration4 require those using these types of respirator to be medically qualified because of physiological3 and psychological stresses that may occur.
 Patients with SARS coronavirus will certainly not meet these requirements and use of a respirator will only add to their pulmonary stress.
 Since there will be no filtration of air leaving the wearer of this respirator, little protection besides that of a barrier will occur, allowing viral spread from the patient with limited impedance.
-It has also been suggested6 that N95 respirators, even when properly used by healthcare workers, do not provide adequate protection against the SARS virus.
+It has also been suggested6 that N95 respirators, even when properly used by healthcare workers, do not provide adequate protection against the SARS suggested that a high ventilation rate in hospital wards with SARS patients results in lower infectivity of healthcare workers.
+The most adequate form of protection is therefore proper use of personal protective equipment, including respirators, by healthcare workers together with a high ventilation rate.
+The guidelines should be adjusted to recommend that patients should not wear a respirator.

 The recommendation should be changed to eliminate the requirement of the patient using a respirator and instead shifting this requirement to healthcare workers.
 This will provide the best protection against the spread of SARS coronavirus.
-It has recently been suggested7 that a high ventilation rate in hospital wards with SARS patients results in lower infectivity of healthcare workers.
-The most adequate form of protection is therefore proper use of personal protective equipment, including respirators, by healthcare workers together with a high ventilation rate.6 The guidelines should be adjusted to recommend that patients should not wear a respirator.
+It has recently been PostScript 727

-J H Lange
+H Lange